Over 24 years of positive leadership

-*Applications will only be considered if funds are available from the Grant Program.
+*Applications will only be considered if funds are available.
 The committee will then recommend grant requests based on availability of funds to the Board of Directors.
 The Board may also impose specific repayment provisions that would require repayment of all or a portion of the awarded grant in the event that grant recipient ceases operations within a specified period of time

 - Projects for which matching funds are to be used must be located in the Cooperative or Plateau Telecommunications service areas.
-Grant recipients in the Cooperative service area must have Cooperative local telephone service or commit to obtaining service prior to payment of any grant funds and service must be maintained for a minimum period of 12 months.
-Grants awarded to entities located outside Cooperative service areas, but within Plateau Telecommunications service areas, will be in the form of credit for telecommunications products/services provided by Plateau Telecommunications.
+Grant recipients in the Cooperative service area must purchase retail communication services from the Cooperative or commit to obtaining service prior to payment of any grant funds.
+Service must be maintained for a minimum period of 12 months.
+Grants awarded to entities located outside the Cooperative service area, but within the Plateau Telecommunications service area, will be in the form of credit for retail communication services provided by Plateau Telecommunications.